tdviet/fedcloudclient/README.md

 > with client ID and client secret), an access token will be generated
 > on the fly from the refresh token and client ID/secret.
 However,
 > using unencrypted refresh tokens is considered
-> to be insecure and will be removed in future versions in favor of
+> as insecure and will be removed in future versions in favor of
 > oidc-agent.
 >
 > [oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/) stores the refresh